Muammar the Mutable:

 ..that of being a debt free nation.

 In Part III, Brad will examine the fate filled factors regarding Gaddafi’s death as well as will reveal some financial factors to gravely consider surrounding the day Libya’s dualistically extreme former leader was captured and savagely killed.
-The now fully info will also touch upon what the future may hold for that ancient African land covered almost entirely by the sands of the Sahara, yet deeply rooted with two of the most valuable resources of oil and water from which to rebuild with.
+The final installment of this series will also touch upon what the future may hold for that ancient African land covered almost entirely by the sands of the Sahara, yet deeply rooted with two of the most valuable resources from which to rebuild with – water and oil.

 Gaddafi and former President of South Africa, Nelson Mandela.
 Mandela was so appreciative for Gaddafi’s financial assistance and support during his campaign, he named his grandson after the Libyan leader. (toxinews.blogspot.com)